tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ##### Example

 Very clear message this is Pilates studio.
+Optimised to create trust, not to sell anything.

 ![[Pasted image 20240925200835.png]]